 The import clearance process for foods is fairly straightforward and non-restrictive.
-Customs clearance usually takes about 3 days for most food products.
+Customs clearance usually takes between one and three days for most food products.
 However, the process is usually expedited for perishables allowing for quicker clearance time.
 Use of a seasoned customs broker/agent is key to ensuring an adequate flow through the system.
-A list of customs/brokers agents can be obtained from the Barbados Customs Brokers and Clerks Association listed in Appendix II.
-Appeals for disputed or rejected product are initially handled at the Departmental level of Customs and escalated beyond that depending on need.
+Appeals for disputed or rejected product are initially handled at the Departmental level of Customs and escalated depending on need.
 Contact information for the Barbados Customs & Excise Department is provided in Appendix I.